 “There are different types of stretches so know why you are stretching which muscle.
 Is it a quick, post-workout stretch where a 30 second hold of each will be sufficient?
 Are you actually stretching the muscles you just worked?
 Or are you trying to increase flexibility in a particular muscle and need to hold for longer?
 Are you stretching a tight muscle that is compensating for an injury?”

-If you’re looking for a good guide on why you should be stretching for different exercise regimes, check out this article by Bodybuilding.com
+If you’re looking for a good guide on why you should be stretching for different exercise regimes, click here to read an article by Bodybuilding.com